 - salt and pepper to taste

-Directions: Preheat oven to 450°F. Line a baking sheet with foil and set aside.
+Directions: Preheat oven to 450°F. Line a large baking sheet with foil and set aside.

 Place sliced potatoes in a large pot and cover with two inches of water.
 Turn heat on high and set timer for 10 minutes.
 Water should not reach boiling point in this time, but if it does, reduce heat to medium until timer goes off.
 Potatoes should be al dente.
 Drain immediately and set aside.

 Coat the prepared baking sheet with 4 tbl. of oil.
 Place the baking sheet in the preheated oven for about 4 minutes, or until the oil gets extremely hot and can easily roll around in the pan.
 Add potatoes, paprika, and sea salt, and toss in the oil until evenly coated.
 Bake in preheated oven for 20 minutes, or until potatoes are golden brown underneath.
-Begin tossing fries and putting back in the oven for 5 minute increments.
+Toss fries and put back in the oven for 5 minutes.
 Do this 2-3 more times until fries are perfectly golden all around.

 Remove fries from the oven and season with more salt if desired.
 Serve immediately with the tahini dip while still piping hot!